Ernie Zalejski

-Ernest Raymond Zalejski (November 23, 1925 – August 5, 2012) was an American football back who played one season with the Baltimore Colts of the National Football League (NFL).
-He was drafted by the Chicago Bears in the fifth round of the 1950 NFL Draft.
-He played college football at the University of Notre Dame and attended Washington High School in South Bend, Indiana.
+Ernest Raymond Zalejski (November 23, 1925 – August 5, 2012) was an American professional football back who played one season with the Baltimore Colts of the National Football League (NFL).
+He was selected by the Chicago Bears in the fifth round of the 1950 NFL draft after playing college football at the University of Notre Dame.

-Early years
+Early life

-Zalejski played high school football at Washington High School all-state honors three times from 1942 to 1944.
+Zalejski played high school football at Washington High School in South Bend, Indiana, earning all-state honors three times from 1942 to 1944.
 He was named Most Valuable Player of the North Indiana Conference in 1944.
 He also won two state championships in 1943 and 1944.

 Military career

 Zalejski joined the United States Army after graduating from high school in 1945.
 He served in the Philippines and was in the U.S. occupation force in Japan.
 He was then shortly stationed in Seattle before being discharged and enrolling at the University of Notre Dame.